Step 1. Choose your course

 After you submit your application, you'll receive a confirmation email with your unique student ID and application reference number.
 If anything is missing from your application, we'll email you.

-Assessment of your application will take approximately 8-12 weeks for most graduate research degrees, however, some graduate schools assess applications in rounds on particular dates.
-Check with degree you're applying for for more details.
+Assessment of your application will take approximately 8-12 weeks for most graduate research courses, however, some graduate schools assess applications in rounds on particular dates.
+Check with the graduate faculty for more details.

 - Graduate Research Excellence Scholarships – competitive scholarships available to graduate researchers with excellent research potential